analogdevicesinc/testbenches/docs/user_guide/architecture.rst

 -  New ``configuration`` doesn't change the connections between the block design and the ``test program``.
 -  ``Test program`` can be used with the new ``configuration`` without modifications.

+Process:

 -  Create a ``new configuration`` in ``cfg`` folder.
 -  Check if the ``Makefile`` automatically includes the newly created ``configuration``, otherwise add it to the list manually.
+-  If a ``new parameter`` needs to be added, make sure all of the other ``configuration`` files are updated with the new parameter name and a new value as well
 -  Test the configuration with the existing test program.

 Adding a new test program to a test bench